MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 ## Error finding

 In most cases, it did really well, however I found a cases where its error correction made the code much worse.
 This was processing a complex HTML table.
 Code generation just couldn't give me a correct answer, and asking the engine (Claude) to correct the error just produced worse code.

+## Scraping data

+It really can't generate code that works for anything other than a simple scrape.
+Even asking it to correct its errors doesn't work very well.
+The general code structure was OK, but a little too restictive and I had to remove some of its generated functions.
+It's marginal to me whether it's really worth using code generation here.